Building tree annotation with a spreadsheet

 12

-Now that every word has a word class tag, we can start projecting phrase structure.
-In particular, let's start by projecting ADJP structures.
+Now that every word has a word class tag, we can start creating phrase structure.
+In particular, let's start by adding ADJP structures.
 This requires that we first insert cells to the left of the ADJ word tags, resulting in (5).

 (5)